Arkansas Highway 45: Dutch Mills to Lincoln

-Highway 45 begins at Highway 59 at the incorporated community of Dutch Mills, and runs east past the Bethlehem Cemetery and Twin Bridges Historic District, both on the National Register of Historic Places.
+The route begins at Highway 59 north of Dutch Mills and runs east past the Bethlehem Cemetery and Twin Bridges Historic District, both on the National Register of Historic Places.
 The route continues northeast through Clyde before passing the Pyeatte Mill Site and entering the historic community of Canehill.
 Continuing north, the highway meets US 62 east of Lincoln, where it terminates.